MonitorQA/ExternalApiDocs/_posts/2023-07-03-update-attribute.md

 layout: null
 ---

 This method allows to update audit object attribute.
 First option with isDefault: true will be save as default value.
 Existing options should have "id" property.
+Options without "id" will be created.
 Options not listed in request will be deleted and audit object attribute assignments for these options will be deleted.

 ### Request